 - Did my monitor miss peak?
 How would I know?
 Is there any way to avoid this in the future?

 If you happen to stump me, I have ready access to experts in the Marquette Method, including the method founder.
-If a question or situation arises that I am unsure of how to navigate, I will consult with the experts to determine the best possible solution.
+If a question or situation arises that I am unsure of how to navigate, I consult with the experts to determine the best possible solution.

 Many of my clients begin by trying to practice the Marquette Method without an instructor, but run into difficulties or have questions that go beyond what is available online; they need personalized attention for the method to work for them.
 I can lead you through any number of difficult and frustrating situations that can arise in your practice of the Marquette Method.